Archive for August 22nd, 2006

-As usual what Brian made me think of has nothing to do with Brian.
+As usual what Sam made me think of has nothing to do with Sam.

 I talked about how Senator Sam Ervin of North Carolina would keep saying, “I’m just a country lawyer from North Carolina.”
 Another senator reminded him that he was not just a Harvard Law School graduate.
 He was not just a cum laude graduate of Harvard Law School.